- The flicker effect (FOOC) in A/B testing skews results and degrades user experience

 | Google Optimize | ~10 KB (discontinued) | None | Negligible |

-*Optimizely script size varies based on active experiments.
+*Optimizely's script size varies by number of active experiments.
 Source: Claude Research, May 1, 2026

-Varify's 11.5 KB is comparable to the discontinued Google Optimize — and 5-10× lighter than VWO or Optimizely.
-For the complete tool comparison, see our European SMB tools guide.
+Varify's 11.5 KB is comparable to discontinued Google Optimize — and 5-10× lighter than VWO or Optimizely.
+For the complete tool comparison, see our European SMB tool guide.

-Varify's script loads in the <head> section synchronously — before any body content rendering.
-This ensures variant modifications are applied before first paint.
+Varify's script loads synchronously in the <head> section — before any body content renders.
+This guarantees variant changes are applied before the first paint.
 Visitors never see the original version.

-The script identifies active experiments, determines visitor variant assignment (from localStorage), and applies CSS/JS modifications in under 30ms.
-All changes are in place before the browser's first meaningful paint.
+The script identifies active experiments, determines the visitor's variant assignment (from localStorage), and applies CSS/JS changes in under 30ms.
+All changes are present before the browser makes its first meaningful paint.

-Varify applies modifications via CSS class injection and style rewriting that don't trigger DOM reflow.
-Element visibility, text changes, and style modifications happen without causing layout recalculation — eliminating testing CLS.
+Varify applies changes via CSS class injection and style rewriting that don't trigger DOM reflow.
+Element visibility, text changes, and style modifications happen without triggering layout recalculation — eliminating CLS from testing.

 Variant assignments are stored in localStorage on first visit.
-On subsequent page loads, assignment is read from cache (under 1ms) — no server round trip, no assignment delay, no flicker on return visits.
+On subsequent page loads, assignment is read from cache (under 1ms) — no server roundtrip, no assignment delay, no flicker on returning visits.

 Don't trust vendor claims — measure yourself: